 3. Make sure there is strategic alignment within the institution

 It is extremely important that the staff are aware of the key business priorities and understand their role in delivering these priorities.
-When a business is clearly aligned, the staff find it easier to coordinate their actions and communicate clearly.
-In such circumstances when a feedback loop shows the business is out of line it is much easier for the staff to recognize and correct the issues at hand.
+When a business is clearly aligned, the staff find it easier to coordinate their actions and communicate collaboratively.
+In such circumstances when a feedback loop shows the business is out of line, it is much easier for the staff to recognize and correct the issues at hand.
 Doing so also ensures there is greater consistency in the communication and implementation phases of the feedback loop.

 4. Use the right technology

 Unlike earlier times, operations have significantly improved due to technological advancements.
 Businesses that have embraced technology and have invested in the right software have improved information collection, consolidation, storage, and access.
-Technology has made it easier for clients not just to transact but also to access the information on their accounts.
-The increased use of the Internet and smartphones is decreasing customer dependency on face-to-face contact for information.
+Technology has made it easier for clients to transact but also to access the information on their accounts.
+The increased use of the internet and smartphones is decreasing customer dependency on face-to-face contact for information.

-5. Encourage your staff to provide feedback
+5. Encourage your staff to provide honest feedback

 A lot can be done to improve the attitude of your staff and to encourage them to use feedback mechanisms.